hpca-uji/PyDTNN/README.md

     `categorical_cross_entropy`, `binary_cross_entropy`, `kl_divergence`, etc.
     Default: `categorical_cross_entropy`.
   - `--loss-eps`: Value for numerical stability.
 Default: 1e-08.
-  - `--loss-weights`: List modifiers separated by a comma to indicate the weights of every class.
-If the value is `None` it will use the default datasets value;  if the dataset has not a default value, all classes will weight `1`.
-Example, with 3 classes:
-    `0.4,1.8,0.2`.
-Default: ().
-  - `--use-loss-weights`, `--no-use-loss-weights`: True if use the loss-weights parameter,  False to set all classes' weights with the same value.
-Default: False.
   - `--metrics`: List of comma-separated metrics that are evaluated on each trained batch:
     `categorical_hinge`, `confusion_matrix`, `kl_divergence_metric`,
     `multiclass_confusion_matrix`, `f1_score`, `regression_mae`, `precision`,